pcantrell/devgarden/app/views/pages/about.md

 ## Who’s behind it?

 The Dev Garden is run by [MSCS](http://www.macalester.edu/academics/mscs/) professor and freelance software developer [Paul Cantrell](/people/1) ’98.
-It is housed in the [Innovator Space](http://www.macalester.edu/entrepreneurship/create/), which the Dev Garden co-sponsors with Macalester’s [Entrepreneurship Program](http://www.macalester.edu/entrepreneurship/).
+It is housed in the [Idea Lab](https://www.macalester.edu/entrepreneurship/idealab/).
 The name came from a suggestion by [Hannah Brown](/people/19) ’15.